gordielachance/wp-soundsystem/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

 WP Soundsystem is a complete solution to manage a music library within Wordpress.
-Use it to build or import playlists, manage tracks, audio sources, and play them with our audio player.
+Use it to build or import playlists, manage tracks and audio sources, albums, artists, and play them with our audio player.

 == Description ==

 WP Soundsystem is a complete solution to manage a music library within Wordpress.
-Use it to build or import playlists, manage tracks, audio sources, and play them with our audio player.
+Use it to build or import playlists, manage tracks and audio sources, albums, artists, and play them with our audio player.
 The perfect fit for a music blog !

 = Custom Post Types =

-Several new post types will be available : Playlists, Radios, Tracks, and Sources.
+Several new post types will be available : Playlists, Radios, Artists, Albums, Tracks and Sources.

 = Playlists =